flocks/react-flux-isomorphic-boilerplate/README.md

+# react-flux-isomorphic-boilerplate
+***

-The boilerplate is a kickstarter if you like to work with the following stack
+This boilerplate is a kickstarter if you like to work with the following stack

 - ReactJS for UI component
 - Flux as global pattern